AliceO2Group/analysis-framework/docs/02-basics-tasks/CombiningData.md

 ---
 sort: 7
-title: Combining data: pairs, triplets and beyond
+title: Combining data&#58; pairs, triplets and beyond
 ---

-# Combining data: pairs, triplets and beyond
+# Combining data&#58; pairs, triplets and beyond

 You can use  helper functions from `ASoAHelpers.h` to get combinations of elements (collisions, tracks, ...).
 There are 3 basic combinations policies available.
 Assuming that we want to get pairs of elements from tables with sizes (5, 6):